jjrom/resto/README.md

 **Configure apache to support https (optional)**

 resto can be accessed either in http or https.
-For security reason, https is prefered when dealing with authenticated request (e.g. creation of a collection, insertion of a resource in the collection, etc.)
+For security reason, https is preferred when dealing with authenticated request (e.g. creation of a collection, insertion of a resource in the collection, etc.)

 Thus, turning https in apache is optional to make resto work.